 - How often should I expect to hear from you about my case?

 What costs will I be responsible for?

 - Who is responsible for my medical expenses?

 - What happens if we lose the case?

-All personal injury cases are different and it is difficult to value an
+personal injury cases are different and it is difficult to value an individual claim without

-individual claim without fully investigating the liability issues, causation
+fully investigating the liability issues, causation issues and damages.

 In Georgia, personal injury suits may claim damages, such as:

 - Medical bills